RolandKoenig/RolandK.AvaloniaExtensions/README.md

  - BreakpointAwarePanel
  - ResponsiveGrid

-They are highly inspired by the layout system of the Bootstrap, especially by two features:
+They are highly inspired by the layout system of Bootstrap (see https://getbootstrap.com/), especially by two features:
- 1. The idea of breakpoints depending on the size of the viewport
+ 1. The idea of breakpoints depending on the width of the viewport
  2. The idea of breaking down the available viewport into 12 columns
+ 3. The idea of mobile first design

 ### BreakpointAwarePanel
 BreakpointAwarePanel is a quite basic control which behaves like a normal Panel.
 It adds the detection of breakpoints.
 By default they are defined the same way as in Bootstrap
- - Xs: Extra small, this is the default breakpoint (for smallest viewport sizes)
+ - Xs: Extra small, this is the **default breakpoint** (for smallest viewport sizes)
  - Sm: Small, begins at width 576
  - Md: Medium, begins at width 768
  - Lg: Large, begins at width 992
  - Xl: Extra large, begins at width 1200
  - Xxl: Extra extra large, begins at width 1400
-You can change the with all of those breakpoints through they are configured using the StyledProperties BreakpointSm, BreakpointMd, BreakpointLg, BreakpointXl and BreakpointXxl
+You can change the width all of those breakpoints through they are configured using the StyledProperties BreakpointSm, BreakpointMd, BreakpointLg, BreakpointXl and BreakpointXxl

 BreakpointAwarePanel sets PseudoClasses depending on the current Breakpoint.